jlangch/venice/doc/readme/sandbox.md

 threads, or else it will escape the sandbox.

 To ensure this you should prohibit the use of threads.
-The only safe way to work with threads and respecting the sandbox is by using Venice' built-in futures and agents.
+The only safe way to work with threads and respecting the sandbox is by using Venice' built-in concurrency features like futures, agents, delays, ...

 ### No blacklisting